image-28-2-1-scaled

 Requesting a Hearing

 In order to challenge the suspension of your license you must request a hearing.
 If you don’t request a hearing, then you are admitting that the MVA has grounds to suspend your license.
 The hearing itself is conducted at the Office of Administrative Hearings or occasionally in a separate hearing office within the MVA.
-The hearing will be in front of an administrative law judge who is employed by the Office of Administrative Hearings.
+The hearing will be held before an administrative law judge employed by the Office of Administrative Hearings.
 Their job is to give an unbiased, fair hearing on driver’s license suspensions or any of the other cases heard by state agencies.

 At that hearing, it will usually be just you, your attorney, and the administrative judge in the room.
 There will not be police officers or any witnesses subpoenaed by the MVA and there’s no prosecuting attorney in that case.
 The judge is going to look at the evidence submitted by the MVA, listen to any arguments and evidence that you submit, and then make a decision.